Former National Party leader Todd Muller will run at next election after list reshuffle - NZ Herald

 Luxon said every MP had a significant role to play, and he hadn't ranked those below the shadow Cabinet because it was irrelevant, and performance mattered more than ranking.

-The new party leader said he'd spoken to every MP himself but had not talked to previous leaders Sir John Key or Bill English or Steven Joyce to get their opinions on MPs' strengths and weaknesses.
+The new party leader said he'd spoken to every MP himself but had not talked to previous leaders Sir John Key, Bill English or Steven Joyce to get their opinions on MPs' strengths and weaknesses.

-He said another former party leader, Muller, had re-entered the caucus.
-Luxon said it was a decision for Muller to make whether to stand again in the next election.

-"I know he wants to come back and be part of our team."

 Luxon this afternoon said he watched the MPs closely for the past year and saw where their strengths and weaknesses lay.